Written by Allie Delos Santos

 Contact Center as a Service

-Contact center as a service (CCaaS) is a cloud-based solution company uses to deliver an excellent customer experience.
-This technology’s market size is expected to grow to $11.76 billion in 2028 at a 16.4% compound annual growth rate (CAGR).
+Contact Center as a Service (CCaaS) is a cloud-based solution a company uses to deliver an excellent customer experience.
+This technology’s market size is expected to grow to $16.43 billion by 2030 at an 18% compound annual growth rate (CAGR).

 CCaaS allows you to host your contact center in the cloud instead of using physical servers at your facility.
 You can hire virtual representatives to manage functions from anywhere around the globe.